 I am a qualified Counselling Psychologist and Chartered member of the British Psychological Society.
 I am also registered with the Health and Care Professional Council (HCPC).

-I currently have my own practice based in the Cotswolds (Royal Crescent Therapy Group, Cheltenham) and also work for The Worcestershire Health & Care NHS Trust based in Worcester.
+I currently have my own practice based in the Cotswolds (Royal Crescent Therapy Group, Cheltenham) and also work for Herefordshire and Worcestershire Health & Care NHS Trust.
 My work involves carrying out complex psychological assessments; preparing psychological formulations; and providing a range of therapies.